kibsbs/gameserver/README.md

 - **Galaxy**

     Galaxy handles all serves and stores all song informations for JMCS and WDF.
-    It is not an official service, we made it for Gameserver.
+    It is not an official service, we made it internally for Gameserver.

 ### Requirements